-Ever since our trip to Bora Bora we have been dreaming about visiting other water villas or water bungalows as they are called in the South Pacific.
-Waking up to the sounds of water lapping gently on the stilts, enjoying a morning coffee or mimosa watching the tropical fishes, spending lazy days on the sandy beaches and waiting for epic sunsets from the solitude of the private water bungalow balcony … spending a few days on the water villas strung like pearl necklaces onto dreamy atolls, seemingly afloat on the turquoise ocean it truly is paradise whether you are on a honeymoon, babymoon or familymoon!
+Ever since our trip to Bora Bora we have been dreaming about visiting other water villas or Overwater Bungalows Around the World.
+Waking up to the sounds of water lapping gently on the stilts, enjoying a morning coffee or mimosa watching the tropical fishes, spending lazy days on the sandy beaches, and waiting for epic sunsets from the solitude of the private water bungalow balcony …sounds magical, doesn’t it!
+Spending a few days on the water villas strung like pearl necklaces onto dreamy atolls, seemingly afloat on the turquoise ocean makes you feel like you are in paradise whether you are on a honeymoon, babymoon, or familymoon!

-Most of the world’s water villas or water bungalows are located in the Maldives.
+Most of the water villas or overwater bungalows around the world are located in the Maldives.
 The huge group of tropical atolls and islands has more than 80 water villa resorts alone, and its location just southwest of India makes it easy to reach for anyone from Europe or Asia, but is a trek from the Americas but ohh totally worth the trip!
 There are other water villa resorts in Asia as well – in Malaysia, Cambodia, Indonesia, Philippines, Thailand and there are even a few in the Caribbean.

 To reach the Gili Lankanfushi Maldives you’ll need to fly to the main Malé International Airport in the Maldives.
 From there you’ll be met by resort staff and put on a private boat for the 20-minute speedboat ride to the hotel’s island.

 6 Other top overwater villas in the Maldives:

 There are more than a few hundred resorts and overwater bungalows in the Maldives.
 But if you are looking for that bucketlist worthy resorts frequented by the rich and famous in the Maldives, here are 6 of best overwater bungalow resorts.